#38 Difference Between Envy and Jealousy: Transforming Bitterness into Faith

 But what exactly are emotions like envy and jealousy?
 Are they the same, or do they carry different meanings?

-The Bible differentiates between envy and jealousy, even though the two terms are used interchangeably.
-Envy refers to wanting something that another person already has, including success, relationships, talents, and even possessions.
+What does envy mean?
+Envy refers to wanting something that another person already has, such as success, relationships, talents, or possessions.
 It creates bitterness and resentment towards what God has given us.
-Envy does not allow us to celebrate others’ achievements but instead pits us against one another in a toxic competition where a person is made to feel that he or she is missing out.
+Envy does not allow us to celebrate others’ achievements but instead pits us against one another in a toxic competition, making us feel like we are missing out.
+This is why envy rots the bones, as it consumes us with negativity, leaving us spiritually unhealthy.

 Jealousy: Losing What We Possess

 Jealousy is accompanied by anxiety, low self-confidence, and possessiveness.
 It occurs when anything becomes an emotional threat, which could stem from a social circle, a romantic relationship, or even a workplace setting.
-Let’s consider a scenario where your friends begin socializing with new people.
-He or she subsequently becomes envious of the person’s new friends.
+Let’s consider a scenario where your friends begin socializing with new people, and you start to feel that emotional discomfort.
+The difference between envy and jealousy here is clear—jealousy often arises when there’s a fear of losing something we already have, whereas envy is the desire for something someone else has.

 When we do not work on our jealousy and resentment, it can lead to our downfall, as in the case of Saul in 1 Samuel 18:6-9.
-Saul was the King of Israel but was jealous of David’s victories and praise, which eventually led to his downfall.
+Saul, the King of Israel, became jealous of David’s victories and praise, which eventually led to his downfall.
+His jealousy consumed him and clouded his judgment.

-God wants us to believe that rather than fearing what we may lose, we should be willing to let go and trust that He has everything under control and that our worth is not linked to our possessions but to Him.
+How to deal with jealousy?
+By allowing God to reshape our hearts, we can replace jealousy with peace.
+God wants us to believe that rather than fearing what we may lose, we should be willing to let go and trust that He has everything under control.
+Our worth is not linked to our possessions but to Him.

 Envy: Desiring What Others Possess